As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 The most commonly reported issue.
 Some owners experience battery cells dying or losing significant capacity within the first 12 to 18 months.
 Symptoms include reduced range (dropping from 40 miles to 20 or less), sluggish acceleration, and the cart refusing to charge fully.

-The good news: ICON's 10-year ECO battery warranty covers this.
-Dealers will replace defective batteries under warranty.
-The bad news is that the replacement process can take weeks if your dealer does not have inventory on hand.
+The good news: ICON's ECO lithium battery warranty may cover true battery defects if the cart and battery were registered correctly and the claim fits the warranty terms.
+The bad news is that replacement can take weeks if your dealer does not have inventory on hand.

 Prevention: Keep the cart plugged in when not in use (lithium batteries prefer staying charged), avoid running the battery below 20%, and store the cart in a temperature-controlled space when possible.
 For more detail, see our complete battery guide.